 - The Los Angeles Times has created a live-tracking map of all cases in California.

 - The County of Los Angeles has published a dashboard that reports COVID-19 statistics by neighborhood.

 Local measures announced to prevent the spread of COVID-19:

 - Los Angeles Mayor Eric Garcetti issued the “Safer at Home” public order as an emergency response to COVID-19.
-The order likely will be in place until July.
+The order will be in place until further notice.